Send 100 requests per second for 1 minute

 hitspec run api.http --stress --profile load --env staging

-Managing Profiles from the Web UI
+Managing Profiles from studio

 Results Panel